senseexcel/senseexcel/README.md

 1. Open Excel and a blank workbook.

-2. Go to File > Options > Add-Ins > Press the "Go" button
+2. Go to File > Options > Add-Ins > Press the "Go" button.

 3. Uncheck all "akquinet-sense-excel" Add-ins that are displayed.
 Press OK.
 Confirm that the "SENSE" entry is removed from the Excel Menu bar.